- 20 Dec 2024

 Netreo sends various kinds of alert notifications that can be configured by the customer.
 Each of these alerts requires connectivity from the primary appliance.

-• Mobile device push notifications: TCP/443 from the primary appliance to *.api.netreo.com and api.netreo.com.
-The large number of potential end points used for redundancy and load balancing mean a specific list of IP addresses cannot be provided.
+- Mobile device push notifications: TCP/443 from the primary appliance to *.api.netreo.com and api.netreo.com.
+The large number of potential endpoints used for redundancy and load balancing means a specific list of IP addresses cannot be provided.

 Network Devices